ccoupe/mqtt-camera-motion/README.md

 Run the script from the terminal and see what you get.
 ```
-python3 mqtt-vision.py -d -c pi.json
+python3 mqtt-vision.py -d3 -c pi.json
 ```
-the -d mean debug. -d only works from a terminal launch because it puts up a window for the camera frames and draws detection rectangles on it. you need the visual to tune things for the best performance.
+the -d mean debug. -d3 only works from a terminal launch because it puts up a window for the camera frames and draws detection rectangles on it. you need the visual to tune things for the best performance. -d2 provides more info than -d1 which just logs the active/inactive mqtt sends.

 ### System Install